kethan1/WinTmp/README.md

 WinTmp, short for Windows Temperature, is a Python module that provides easy access to the temperatures of the CPU and GPU in Windows.

-This module requires administrator privilages to access the sensor data as it uses LibreHardwareMonitor internally.
-Please ensure that your code is run with admin privilages.
+This module requires administrator privileges to access the sensor data as it uses LibreHardwareMonitor internally.
+Please ensure that your code is run with admin privileges.

 Install using `pip`:
 `pip install WinTmp`